Is Ozone a Greenhouse Gas?

 Other gases, such as ozone (O3) and chlorofluorocarbons (CFCs), also contribute to the greenhouse effect.

+It’s important to note that not all gases in the atmosphere are greenhouse gases.
 For example, oxygen (O2) and nitrogen (N2), which comprise most of the Earth’s atmosphere, do not have significant greenhouse effects.

 To learn more about the specific greenhouse gases and their characteristics, refer to our article on what are greenhouse gases?